SquidDev/urn/docs/lib.extra.argparse.md

 then quit the program.

 ## `(create description)`
-*Defined at lib/extra/argparse.lisp:26:1*
+*Defined at lib/extra/argparse.lisp:28:1*

 Create a new argument parser

 ## `(help! spec name)`
-*Defined at lib/extra/argparse.lisp:173:1*
+*Defined at lib/extra/argparse.lisp:198:1*

 Display the help for the argument parser as defined in `SPEC`.

 ## `(parse! spec args)`
-*Defined at lib/extra/argparse.lisp:211:1*
+*Defined at lib/extra/argparse.lisp:238:1*

 Parse `ARGS` using the argument parser defined in `SPEC`.
 Returns a lookup with each argument given its value.

 ## `(set-action arg data value)`
-*Defined at lib/extra/argparse.lisp:34:1*
+*Defined at lib/extra/argparse.lisp:37:1*

 Set the appropriate key in `DATA` for `ARG` to `VALUE`.

 ## `(set-num-action aspec data value usage!)`
-*Defined at lib/extra/argparse.lisp:47:1*
+*Defined at lib/extra/argparse.lisp:50:1*

 Set the appropriate key in `DATA` for `ARG` to `VALUE`, ensuring it is a number.

 ## `(usage! spec name)`
-*Defined at lib/extra/argparse.lisp:153:1*
+*Defined at lib/extra/argparse.lisp:167:1*

 Display a short usage for the argument parser as defined in `SPEC`.

 ## `(usage-error! spec name error)`
-*Defined at lib/extra/argparse.lisp:167:1*
+*Defined at lib/extra/argparse.lisp:181:1*

 Display the usage of `SPEC` and exit with an `ERROR` message.